OCCat, the Ocean County College Library Catalog

 - If you are on campus, look through the Article Databases on the Find Articles page.

 The first step in finding an article is selecting an appropriate database.
 Each database is unique and provides variable content.
-Some provide access to newspaper articles, others to peer-reviewed research, others provide a combination.
+Some provide access to newspaper articles, others to peer-reviewed research, and others provide a combination.
 Some focus on a single subject, like psychology, while others provide broad coverage of a variety of subjects.
 If you're not sure which database to choose, ask a librarian for some assistance.
 We're happy to help!

 Each article record should provide basic information about that article, including article title, author, and publication information.
 Many article records will also provide a short summary, or abstract.